juanpablopradootero/googletranslate/README.md

-# googletranslate
-Google Translator
 It is an example
-I am from COlombia and I want ot do something really useful for education
+I am from Colombia and I want ot do something really useful for education